Merzasphor/MWSE/docs/source/lua/type/tes3container.rst

     The disabled state of the object.

 `equipment`_ (`tes3iterator`_)
+    Read-only.
 The items currently equipped to the actor.

 `id`_ (`string`_)
     The unique identifier for the object.

 `inventory`_ (`tes3iterator`_)
+    Read-only.
 The items currently carried by the actor.

 `isInstance`_ (`boolean`_)
     Always returns false.